amorales187/DH150-Assignment2-PilotUT/README.md

 ## Introduction
 I conducted a usability test of weather.gov with one plot tester.
+[Weather.gov](weather.gov)

 **The main usability issues from the heuristic evaluation that needed to be addressed first:**
 * Consistency and standards